sophon-org/sophon-light-node/README.md

 *This call requires you to sign a message so we can verify you are the owner of the delegated address.*

 ### How do I sign the message?
-The signed message is a UNIX timestamp (in milliseconds format) signed with your delegated wallet.
+The signed message is a UNIX timestamp (in seconds format) signed with your delegated wallet.
 Signatures expire after 15 minutes.

 You can use [Etherscan](https://etherscan.io/verifiedSignatures#) to sign messages.